fluxloop/pure-sdk/Android/README.md

 ```

+*IMPORTANT* If you are using your own initialization logic, make sure this is done in the context of application.onCreate().
+If the application is terminated either by the user or the OS, it will relaunch the application, but not the activities.
+If initialization is done in an activity, this will prevent the SDK gathering any data unless the application is launched by the user.

+If your intialization logic return false on application.onCreate(), and the user later in the app life cycle gives consent to tracking, you should immediately trigger Pure.init() in the current context, and then subsequently on each application.onCreate().

+Because of the above, doing manual initialization is not always straight forward, so we recommend using the default auto init behaviour unless you have good reasons not to.

 ## What kinds of data does the SDK collect
 With the default configuration, the SDK will collect information about nearby wifis, geo location and BLE devices (iBeacon, Eddystone and RawBle).
 These data comes with information about the device, battery levels, etc.